A European Company

 Why did you choose Laia and Itelsis?

 During the weeks of confinement, as all universities do, we developed a plan for the return to face-to-face attendance, and due to the planned capacity limitation, we detected the need to improve our videoconferencing infrastructure in the classrooms, for which we prepared an emergency tender from which the bid of the company Itelsis with Laia products was chosen.
-The main reasons for this decision were the quality and multiple options of Laia's products (Laia Cute 12X camera and Laia T-POD Beamforming microphone and speaker), as well as the great capacity of installation, start-up and support of Itelsis in a very short period of time for more than 200 classrooms of very different sizes and ceiling heights.
+The main reasons for this decision were the quality and multiple options of Laia's products (Laia C-Pro 12X camera and Laia T-POD Beamforming microphone and speaker), as well as the great capacity of installation, start-up and support of Itelsis in a very short period of time for more than 200 classrooms of very different sizes and ceiling heights.

 What benefits have you (teachers, students and administrators) gained since installing this solution?